k-yenko/the-docking-ascendancy/README.md

 # The Docking Ascendancy (wip)
-Predict protein-ligand complexes with Boltz-1 and optimize binders with BindCraft.
-Accelerate inference times and deploy molecular docking simulations in real-time
+A platform for de novo binder assembly and structural optimization, starting with BindCraft for design, followed by comparative structure prediction using Boltz-1, Chai-1, and AlphaFold3.
+Future capabilities will enable molecular docking simulations and binding affinity analysis.

 *Only the strongest ligands shall ascend.*